Tracking stolen crypto is a booming business: How blockchain sleuths recover digital loot

 Online scammers made off with $2.6 billion in 2020, according to a Chainalysis report.
 That year, ransomware attacks more than quadrupled.

 But forensics investigators are getting savvier at scrupulously mapping activity on blockchains and figuring out who is behind specific accounts.
-This has sparked a “novel cottage industry of data providers” who are able to track cryptocurrency accounts flagged for illicit activity, said Zachary Goldman, a lawyer specializing in novel payment technologies at WilmerHale.
+This has sparked a “novel cottage industry of data providers” who are able to track cryptocurrency accounts flagged for illicit activity, said Zachary Goldman, a lawyer at WilmerHale specializing in novel payment technologies.
 “That’s never really been available before.”

 Through tracking, agents have recouped stolen crypto funds in a handful of high-profile cases.
-In June, the Federal Bureau of Investigations seized the $2.3 million in bitcoin ransom Colonial Pipeline paid to hackers who infiltrated the company’s computer network.
+In June, the Federal Bureau of Investigation seized the $2.3 million in bitcoin ransom Colonial Pipeline paid to hackers who infiltrated the company’s computer network.
 Investigators used the blockchain to follow the flow of the ransom payment to track the perpetrators.
-In 2020, the crypto exchange KuCoin recovered almost all of the $281 million stolen by suspected North Korean hackers and refunded the funds to customers.
+In 2020, the crypto exchange KuCoin recovered almost all of the $281 million stolen by suspected North Korean hackers and refunded customers.

-“Following the money remains one of the most basic, yet powerful tools we have,” Deputy Attorney General Lisa Monaco said in a DOJ press release announcing the Colonial Pipeline funds had been seized.
-Authorities accessed the account holder’s private key, according to an affidavit, but didn’t say how they accessed it, likely to keep hackers from understanding their methods, outside experts say.
+“Following the money remains one of the most basic yet powerful tools we have,” Deputy Attorney General Lisa Monaco said in a Justice Department news release announcing the Colonial Pipeline funds had been seized.
+Authorities accessed the account holder’s private key, according to an affidavit, but didn’t say how they accessed it, probably to keep hackers from understanding their methods, outside experts say.

 The FBI and Pipeline Colonial declined to comment about how they accessed the account.
 Others in the industry have theories.

 There are thousands of cryptocurrencies with thousands of blockchains, which contain a public record of every crypto transaction made.
 But Blockchains provide limited public user data and the massive documents, supported via a network of servers, require specialized skills and terabytes of computer storage to download and parse through.
-This allows criminals hide behind cryptic account numbers and conceal their assets by swiftly moving them or spreading them across a wide array of wallets.
+This allows criminals to hide behind cryptic account numbers and conceal their assets by swiftly moving them or spreading them across a wide array of wallets.

-Blockchain surveillance companies are finding success using software to scrape transactional data on the blockchain, analyze it for suspicious activity — such as accounts connected to illicit behavior on the dark web — and help law enforcement agencies track down where the funds end up.
+Blockchain surveillance companies are finding success using software to scrape transactional data on a blockchain, analyze it for suspicious activity — such as accounts connected to illicit behavior on the Dark Web — and help law enforcement agencies track down where the funds end up.

 Generally, it starts with an account number.

-Whether it’s a ransom payment or a stolen funds, all crypto transactions — illicit or not — are linked to a least one public crypto address, similar to a public bank account number.
+Whether it’s a ransom payment or stolen funds, all crypto transactions — illicit or not — are linked to a least one public crypto address, similar to a public bank account number.
 That number, a unique string of more than 25 characters, can lead agents to a host of information about the person behind it.
 It can flag other transactions the person made and identify which exchanges or wallets an account holder uses.
 If those exchanges or wallets are maintained by a third-party firm, the assets are considered “centralized” and subject to seizure, experts say.

 Decentralized assets, however, are not verified or maintained by a centralized authority.
 They’re maintained by code.
 As such, they can’t be frozen.

-When shifting cryptocurrency around, criminals sometimes inadvertently turn decentralized assets such as bitcoin, into other digital tokens that are controlled or supported by a company.
+When shifting cryptocurrency around, criminals sometimes inadvertently turn decentralized assets such as bitcoin into other digital tokens that are controlled or supported by a company.
 If the cryptocurrency is “flipped” into a coin run by a single entity, then the “company can actually freeze that currency, burn those tokens or otherwise exert a lot of control over that,” said Adam Lowe, chief innovation officer at CompoSecure, a cryptocurrency wallet company.

 Since blockchains list transaction history for each coin, rather than owner info, investigators use sophisticated software to analyze where currencies flow.